silentk0i/Muad-Dib/README.md

  - Please please please check out [0xRick's Blog](https://0xrick.github.io/) as a lot of the core design of this C2 stems from his blog on C2's.
  - Thanks to rad9800 for providing an incredibly detailed write up and code for [Tampering Syscalls](https://github.com/rad9800/TamperingSyscalls)
- - Finally, give thanks to Urien for the write up on different techniques for threadpool injection.
+ - Finally, give thanks to Uri3n for the write up on different techniques for threadpool injection.
 You can find the write up [here](https://diagolima.com/html/posts/threadpools.html) and the code [here](https://github.com/Uri3n/Thread-Pool-Injection-PoC)

 ## License

 This code is licensed under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

+## TODO

+- [ ] Diferent payload formats
+- [ ] Domain-Fronting Support
+- [ ] More execution options (BOF loading, Reflective DLL injection)
+- [ ] Sleep obfuscation
+- [ ] Call Stack Spoofing